Ant Care & Keeping, Ant Facts & Stories

 Quick answer

-Carebara diversa is the most polymorphic ant species commonly kept in the hobby.
-Queens reach 25 mm and live 10–15 years.
-Workers range from 2 mm minors to 15 mm supermajors with crushing mandibles.
-Wild colonies hold 100,000–1,000,000 individuals and forage in dense raid columns.
-Captive keeping is rated expert-only: they need 27–33 °C, 70–90 % humidity, daily feeding, no hibernation, and they punish every gap in escape-proofing.
-Founding is semi-claustral; the first workers appear in about 28 days.
+Carebara diversa is the most polymorphic ant species you’ll regularly see in the hobby.
+Queens hit 25 mm and live 10 to 15 years.
+Workers range from 2 mm minors all the way up to 15 mm supermajors with crushing jaws.
+Wild colonies hold anywhere from 100,000 to a million ants and forage in dense raid columns.
+Keeping them is expert-only: 27 to 33 °C, 70 to 90 % humidity, daily feeding, no hibernation, and they punish every gap in your escape-proofing.
+Founding is semi-claustral, and the first workers show up at about day 28.

 What is Carebara diversa?

-Carebara diversa was described by Thomas Jerdon in 1851 from southern India.
-For most of the twentieth century it sat in a separate genus called Pheidologeton.
-The old name Pheidologeton diversus still shows up in older books and on a lot of forum threads.
-In 2014, taxonomists collapsed Pheidologeton into Carebara, and the modern name is what most current sources use.
+Carebara diversa was described by Thomas Jerdon back in 1851, from southern India.
+For most of the twentieth century it sat in a different genus called Pheidologeton, and you’ll still see the old name Pheidologeton diversus in older books and forum threads.
+In 2014, taxonomists rolled Pheidologeton into Carebara.
+The new name is what current sources use, but a lot of hobbyists never made the switch.

-The English common name is Asian Marauder Ant (sometimes East Indian harvesting ant in older literature).
-The “marauder” part refers to the species’ most famous trait: huge, organised columns of workers that sweep across the ground and overwhelm prey by sheer numbers, the way army ants do.
-Marauders are not actual army ants.
-They have permanent nests and the queens have wings and fly.
-But the parallel is striking enough that some early entomologists called them pseudo-army ants.
+The English common name is Asian Marauder Ant.
+Older texts also call them East Indian harvesting ants.
+The “marauder” part is about their most famous behaviour: huge, organised columns of workers that sweep across the forest floor and overwhelm prey just by sheer numbers.
+Like army ants, but not actually army ants.
+They have permanent nests, the queens have wings and fly, and they don’t go on the cyclical nomadic raids that real army ants do.
+Still, when you see one of those columns moving, you understand why old-school entomologists called them pseudo-army ants.

 • India and Sri Lanka